exactly-once/workshop/NewExercises/Exercise-7/README.md

 # Exercise 7 - If in doubt, try again

-What you have seen in the previous exerise were ghost messages.
-These messages carry state that has not been persisted.
-Ghost messages are as bad as missing messages because they can easily turn a system that was supposed to be eventually consistent into one which is immediately inconsistent.
+What you have seen in the previous exercise were ghost messages.
+These messages carry information about state changes that have not been persisted.
+Ghost messages are as bad as missing messages because they can easily turn a system that was supposed to be eventually consistent into an immediately inconsistent one.
 We need to solve this problem.

 The solution is to go back to the previous save-fist, send-later approach (remember the USB principle?) but this time allow re-sending the submission message.
-In order to make sure it is safe to do it we'll intoruce another state of the shopping cart -- `Accepted`.
+To make sure it is safe to do it we'll introduce another state of the shopping cart -- `Accepted`.
 We mark the cart as accepted before attempting to send a message and we mark it as submitted after we know at least one copy of the message has been sent.

 - Notice we have added a new `Accepted` flag to the shopping cart.
 It will be used in the submission logic.
 - Go to the `ApplicationServices` class and change the logic of the `SubmitOrder` method to do the following: